top of page

 Nook & Cranny Farm is not organic.
 I use commercial fertilizers in my little fields to grow the produce for the food bank.
 In the garlic I use commercial delayed release fertilizer so the garlic gets a boost the following spring and early summer when it needs it most.
 It's expensive yet it allows me to lay the fertilizer along the row at planting time in the late fall.
 So it's a one step effort for efficiency and I'm able to focus on weeding during the garlic growing time.

-2. Rows are marked out using tractor tracks and the delayed release fertilizer is applied from a tractor spreader as a wide band where the garlic will be planted.
+2. The delayed release fertilizer is applied from a tractor spreader as a wide band where the garlic will be planted.

 4. A vegetable farm type plastic mulch layer forms an elevated row (a hill) with biodegradable plastic mulch stretched along the top.